10 Mexican Garter Snake Species

 This Mexican species is still mysterious as of 2023.
 Nothing is known about its diet, nor of the predators that attempt to eat it.

-Mexican wandering garter snakes are most commonly found in a single mountain range: the Sierra Madre Occidental.
-This runs continuously through northwest Mexico, and Thamnophis errans makes its home in its plentiful montane pine-oak forests.
-Mexican wandering garter snakes like areas close to streams, where they hang out near logs and occasionally under rock piles.
+Mexican wandering garter snakes (Thamnophis errans) are most commonly found in a single mountain range: the Sierra Madre Occidental.
+These peaks run continuously through northwest Mexico, and Thamnophis errans makes its home in their plentiful montane pine-oak forests.
+Mexican wandering garter snakes particularly like areas close to streams, where they hang out near logs and occasionally under rock piles.
 Western Chihuahua state is one of their particular hotspots.

 5 Yellow-throated garter snake